Independent aviation parts broker — The seller of record is always the approved supplier

 • The aircraft operator's approved maintenance organization

-The installing mechanic or organization must ensure the part is eligible for installation per approved data (Aircraft Maintenance Manual, Illustrated Parts Catalog, Service Bulletins, etc.) and make the required maintenance record entry per 14 CFR §43.9 or equivalent EASA regulations.
+The installing mechanic or organization must ensure the part is eligible for installation per approved data (Aircraft Maintenance Manual, Illustrated Parts Catalog, Service Bulletins, etc.) and complete the maintenance record entry required by 14 CFR 43.9 or equivalent EASA rules.

 Important: The release certificate (8130-3 or Form 1) alone does not make a part legal for installation.
 The installer must verify eligibility, compliance with airworthiness directives, and proper configuration for the specific aircraft.

-Key differences between a broker and a distributor in aviation parts procurement
+How an independent broker differs from a distributor in parts procurement

 Authorized Distributor